• Skip to primary navigation

 If you’re a beginner, don’t know where to start, and want to discover watches on a budget, Wrist Mafia’s basic and cheapest subscription is perfect for you.

 You’ll never be fully disappointed because, if you’re a true novice, whatever comes to you will be new, possibly exciting, and definitely educational.
-And it starts at around $34 to $40 a month, depending on your subscription format.
+Every watch is valued at $100 or more” while subscriptions cost roughly $34–$40 per month.

-All of the watches are guaranteed to have retail prices lower than your subscription fee.
+All of the watches are guaranteed to have retail prices higher than your subscription fee.

 It’s sort of a hands-on yet passive way to discover watches.
 You don’t have to do any active research, and you learn as you go.
 It’s an immersion of sorts.